10 Steps To Increasing Email Deliverability in Marketing Communication

 • Exclude addresses that have objected to the processing of personal data.

-This is very important because recipients who don’t want to receive correspondence may mark your Emails as SPAM and this causes a reduction in reputation and can cause problems with deliverability.
+This is very important because recipients who don’t want to receive correspondence may mark your emails as SPAM and this causes a reduction in reputation and can cause problems with deliverability.

 • Send only to the base for which you have consent for marketing communication.

-Email account providers will quickly find out that your Emails are not ordered correspondence and will start classifying them as SPAM.
+Email account providers will quickly find out that your emails are not ordered correspondence and will start classifying them as SPAM.

 • Segment users according to specific conditions.